 Bridging the Atlantic VII

-Georgetown University’s Global Irish Studies Initiative, in association with the BMW Center for German and European Studies, the Embassy of Ireland, the Clinton Institute for American Studies at University College Dublin, Queen’s University Belfast, and the Northern Ireland Bureau, presents:
+Georgetown University’s Global Irish Studies Initiative, in association with the BMW Center for German and European Studies, the Embassy of Ireland, the Clinton Institute for American Studies at University College Dublin, Queen’s University Belfast, and the Northern Ireland Bureau, presented:

 Bridging the Atlantic VII: Ireland and America at 250